dgwarlug47/notes2/content/blog/Urban Geography/Manhattan/ues.md

 ## Lenox Hill

 The only voting district that had more votes for Trump than Kamala in Manhattan
-- So much old money
+- [MYTAKE] This is crazy.
+I wouldn't even imagine that there is a part of Manhattan that is blue.
+Pretty much only the really die hard old money lives there

 ## Cook Block